deadlydog/Sample.Serilog/ReadMe.md

 This one also requires adding the `Serilog.AspNetCore` NuGet package.

 The setup is done in `Program.cs` and custom logging is done from `Pages\Index.cshtml.cs`.

+### ConsoleAppNetCore3UsingMsLoggingAbstraction

+This one also required adding the [`Serilog.Extensions.Logging`](https://github.com/serilog/serilog-extensions-logging), `Microsoft.Extensions.Hosting`, and `Microsoft.Extensions.DependencyInjection` NuGet packages.

+## Additional Info

+[This blog](https://blog.rsuter.com/logging-with-ilogger-recommendations-and-best-practices/) provides a lot of good info.